iworks/simple-revision-control/readme.txt

 = My website is not in English, will simple-revision-control work? =

-Simple Revision Control plugin will work on websites in the following languages:
+Simple Revision Control plugin will work on websites in any language.

-* Polish

 == Screenshots ==